Evan Marshall (baseball): Arizona Diamondbacks

-Marshall graduated from Homestead High School in Cupertino, California in 2008.
-Marshall was drafted by the Arizona Diamondbacks in the fourth round of the 2011 Major League Baseball Draft out of Kansas State University.
-He was called up to the majors for the first time on May 5, 2014.
-While pitching for the minor league Reno Aces on August 7, 2015, he was hit in the head by a batted ball.
-He had a skull fracture and needed neurosurgical treatment to relieve the raised intra-cranial pressure.
+Marshall pitched in 13 games for Arizona during the 2015 season, but struggled to an 0-2 record and 6.08 ERA with seven strikeouts across 13 1/3 innings pitched.
+Marshall pitching for the minor league Reno Aces on August 7, 2015, he was hit in the head by a batted ball.
+He was diagnosed with a skull fracture and needed neurosurgical treatment to relieve the raised intra-cranial pressure.